sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 ![alt text](T4.png)

 ### Justification
 Using RSA to authenticate and exchange the symmetric session key allows us better performance than using just RSA.
-The session key will be a 128bit AES key since that is the biggest allowed by JavaCrypto.
+The session key will be a 128bit AES key since that is the biggest allowed by JavaCrypto, and AES is essentially the de facto standard for symmetric key cryptography.
 So long as we generate a sufficiently large "probably" number, our key exchange will be secure.
+A diffie-hellman exchange would also allow us to exchange a session key, but RSA seems easier to implement overall since it can be used in a variety of use cases in our system.

 ## Final Thoughts
 To account for ease of use and coverage, our security enhancements rely mainly on a user-facing password system and RSA encryption.
 The interplay of our mechanisms in response to the specific threats work well together, as they all have an underlying dependence on RSA public key encryption.
 The security mechanisms specifically address user legitimacy for interaction with servers without an excess of user burder for system interactions.
 Our mechanisms also ensure that untrusted users may not elevate access rights or attempt to create false tokens.
 File servers are authenticated by the user before interaction and communications between client and server are protected from passive adversaries.

 ![alt text](Example_exchange.png)